THORPEX

-THORPEX (stands for The Observing system Research and Predictability Experiment) is an international research programme established in 2003 by the World Meteorological Organization to accelerate improvements in the utility and accuracy of weather forecasts up to two weeks ahead.
+THORPEX (The Observing system Research and Predictability Experiment) is an international research programme established in 2003 by the World Meteorological Organization (WMO) to accelerate improvements in the utility and accuracy of weather forecasts up to two weeks ahead.
 It is part of the World Weather Research Programme and is a key component of the WMO Natural Disaster Reduction and Mitigation Programme.

 History

 THORPEX was started in 2003 with the intention of being a ten-year programme, but it continues to be active as of 2014.
 The 12th annual session was held at the WMO headquarters in Geneva, Switzerland in March 2014.

 Creation and International Science Plan (2003-04)

-THORPEX was created in 2003 at the Fourteenth World Meteorological Congress under the auspices of the WMO Commission for Atmospheric Sciences (CAS) as a ten-year international research and development programme to accelerate improvements in the accuracy and the social, economic, and environmental benefits of 1-day to 2-week high-impact weather forecasts.
+THORPEX was created in 2003 at the Fourteenth World Meteorological Congress under the auspices of the WMO Commission for Atmospheric Sciences (CAS) as a ten-year international research and development programme to accelerate improvements in the accuracy and the social, economic & environmental benefits of 1-day to 2-week high-impact weather forecasts.

-At the time of creation, the following sub-programmes were listed in the THORPEX International Science Plan:
+At the time of its creation, the following sub-programmes were listed in the THORPEX International Science Plan: